Barbell Workouts to

 This is a great option for a grage gym without lots of equipment but you still want to build muscle.
 In this setup I am going to assume you don’t have any kind os squat rack, and you are not that good at Olympic lifts.

 This is a simple but yet effective barbell workout that you can do with no more than the bar and some weight.
 Unlike the complex there is a need to change weight between exercises.
 The only rest is the weight change.
+So this isn’t technically a complex, but it is still a barbell workout.

 - Deadlift